 If you feel your background, education, and experience provide sufficient knowledge in a subject area, you can earn course credits through institutional credit by examination or course challenges.
 Earning credit through challenge examinations is equivalent to passing a cumulative, end-of-the-term examination.

-Below is a list of some of the instructional programs at Austin Community College (ACC) offering institutional course credit by examination, sorted by Area of Study.
+Provided below is a list of some of the academic programs at Austin Community College District (ACC) offering institutional course credit by examination, sorted by School.

 Note: Not all courses in a program are necessarily eligible for credit by examination.
-Contact the instructional department directly to find out if credit by examination is an option for your major and for more information.
+Contact the academic program directly to find out if credit by examination is an option for your major and for more information.

 • Game Development, Animation, and Motion Graphics